nikospara/angular-require-lazy/README.md

 I believe this can be further improved and I hope it will contribute to a solution brdging the worlds of AMD and Angular modules.

-The providers capturing technique (implemented in `scripts/lib/angular-require/route-config.js` and `scripts/lib/angular-require/lazy-directives.js`) is based heavily on [angularjs-requirejs-lazy-controllers](https://github.com/matys84pl/angularjs-requirejs-lazy-controllers).
+The providers capturing technique (implemented in `scripts/lib/angular-require/lazyAngularUtils.js`) is based heavily on [angularjs-requirejs-lazy-controllers](https://github.com/matys84pl/angularjs-requirejs-lazy-controllers).